akpg02/services-api/README.md

 ## Getting Started

 1. Ensure you have Node.js installed.
-2. Create necessary .env files.
+2. Create necessary .env files for each microservice.
 Note: a template of required environment variables will be made available.
-3. In a terminal, run: `npm install`.

 ## Running the Project

+All microservices and common files are contained in this repository.
+Refer to each microservice README file for further instructions.

+## Documentation

+Each microservice has `/docs/swagger` and `/docs/redoc` endpoints that provide documentation for all its api endpoints.

 ## CI/CD

 ## Docker

-## Documentation
+## Running the Tests

-Each microservice has `/docs/swagger` and `/docs/redoc` endpoints that provide documentation for all its api endpoints.